kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 because of the potentially large amount of CBT payloads that will be proxied through the K8s API server.
 Further discussion can be found in this [thread][1].

-An approach based on using volume populator to store the CBT payloads on-disk, instead of sending them over the network was also considered.
+An approach based on using volume populator to store the CBT payloads on intermediary storage, instead of sending them over the network was also considered.
 But the amount of pod creation/deletion churns and latency incurred made this solution inappropriate.

 The previous design which involved generating and returning a RESTful callback endpoint to the caller, to serve CBT payloads was superceded by the aggregation